cs373gc-fall-2016/Startup-Fairy/README.md

 Run `docker-compose up -d`.

+If you need to set up a password for postgres, make sure you `export POSTGRES_PASSWORD=<your password>`.

 ### Development
-You'll see the app at `localhost`
+You'll see the app at `localhost`.
+There is parity between the content on your local machine and the content inside the docker container.

 ### Deployment

-In order to run all the nifty tools inside .
-With the container running, run `docker exec -it startupfairy_app_1`
+Same steps as development.

 ### Models
 * Company